Request a housing repair

 - see all the appointment dates and time slots available, and choose one that suits you

 - change your appointment later if you need to

 - do everything more quickly because you don't have to call us

 - have a clear record of what's been reported and when it will be resolved

 If you don't already have an online account, register for 'My Housing Tenancy' using your tenancy reference number.
 You can find this on your rent card or on letters from us.

-A responsible adult over 18 years must be present to allow our inspector or tradesperson into your home.
+A responsible adult who is over 18 years old must be at home to allow our inspector or tradesperson inside.

 If you cannot request your repair online, you can contact us in a different way.